 The ME Core courses consist of five major areas: Design and Manufacturing, Mechanics and Materials, Dynamics and Controls, Thermal Sciences, and Laboratories and Technical Communication.
 In total, there are 45 credits of required ME Core courses; and together these subjects represent the fundamental technical competencies every mechanical engineering student must learn.
+A minimum letter grade, as noted in table above, must be obtained in each course, and it cannot be taken Pass/Fail.
 The chart below outlines the courses from each of the core areas:

 All ME students are required to complete 3 credits of a Specialization Elective.
-A grade of at least a "D" must be obtained.
+A grade of at least a “D” must be obtained, and it cannot be taken Pass/Fail.
 A Specialization Elective is a course intended to allow students to explore deeply a dimension of intellectual endeavor of their choosing, in both technical (including engineering) and non-technical fields across the University.

 A Specialization Elective is at least a 3 credit hour course that meets either of these requirements: